Home

 Dictionary Definition

 Prostaglandins - any of a group of about a dozen compounds synthesised from fatty acids in mammals as well as in lower animals.
 Prostaglandins are highly potent substances that are not stored but are produced as needed by cell membranes in virtually every body tissue.
 Different prostaglandins have been found to raise or lower blood pressure and regulate smooth muscle activity and glandular secretions.
-One such substance, which stimulates contraction of the uterus, is used clinically to induce labour; another has been in experimental use as a birth control agent.
-Prostaglandins also control the substances involved in the transmission of nerve impulses, participate in the body’s defences against infection, and regulate the rate of metabolism in various tissues.

 Several prostaglandins have been shown to induce fever, possibly by participating in the temperature-regulating mechanisms in the hypothalamus; they also play a part in inflammation.
 Many naturally occurring prostaglandins as well as many artificial forms have been synthesised in the laboratory

-Prostaglandins vary somewhat from one another based upon subtle differences in their chemical structures.
-These small variations are believed to be responsible for the immense diversity of effects they have on the body.
 In general, prostaglandins act in a manner similar to that of hormones, by stimulating target cells into action.
 However, they differ from hormones in that they act locally, near their site of synthesis, and they are metabolised very rapidly.
 Interestingly, the same prostaglandins act differently in different tissue.
 (The in-built intelligence of the human body, that we will never understand)!

-Research into Prostaglandins
+Research into prostaglandins

 Early studies of prostaglandins carried out by researchers revealed that these substances were active, and capable of producing many actions in the body including lowering blood pressure and instigating the contraction of uterine tissue.
 Later research revealed much more, including the fact that they can be found in almost all body tissue since they are not restricted to specific organs.